ConsciousML/python-template/README.md

 - Test the CI by running the `main-ci` manually.
 To run a workflow manually follow this [link](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).
 - Create a branch from `main`.
 - Remove the `mymodule` example package and create your own at the root of the repository.
-- Create your own package and the approriate tests.
+- Create your own package with the approriate tests.
+- Edit the `setup.py` file, under the `packages` argument add your module path.
 - Create a Pull Request and merge your code on `main`.
 - By default, each time you try to merge a PR the CI will be triggered and the user will be allowed to merge if all the tests pass.